Burst-Computing/burst-doc/hello.md

 This example wants to show how to use the Burst Computing framework to run a minimal example that involves all the components of the system.
 The example is a terasort application, which sorts a 1GB file.
 The example is implemented in Rust and uses the OpenWhisk framework to run the application in burst mode.

 ## How to run the Hello World
-This minimal example will use simplest infrastructure to run the terasort application in burst mode.
+This minimal example uses the simplest infrastructure to run the terasort application in burst mode.
 It also uses prebuilt Docker images for straightforward deployment.
+It has been successfully reproduced on a single m7i.xlarge (4 vCPUs, 16 GB RAM) EC2 instance.

 Setup:
 - Ubuntu Desktop 24.04
 - Docker

 It doesn't intend to be a production-ready example: to show large-scale burst computing, you need to move to "Detailed Instructions" section.